whosbash/stackme/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## To do

+Take a look at [these stacks](https://github.com/awesome-selfhosted/awesome-selfhosted) and be creative.

 ## Acknowledgments

 - Inspired by [SetupOrion](https://github.com/oriondesign2015/SetupOrion).